======================================================================

 mean the immediate end of the NES's dominance.
 Instead, during the

-first year of Nintendo's successor console the Super Famicom (named
+first year of the Famicom's successor, the Super Famicom (named Super

-Super Nintendo Entertainment System outside Japan), the Famicom was
+Nintendo Entertainment System outside Japan), the Famicom was the

-newer and more powerful NEC PC Engine and Mega Drive by a wide margin.
+newer and more powerful PC Engine and Mega Drive by a wide margin.

-The console remained popular in Japan and North America until late

-1993, when the demand for new NES software abruptly plummeted.
 The

+console remained popular in Japan and North America until late 1993,

+when the demand for new NES software abruptly plummeted.
+The final

-officially discontinued the NES in 1995.
-Nintendo produced new Famicom
+of America officially discontinued the NES in 1995.
+Nintendo produced

-units in Japan until September 25, 2003, and continued to repair
+new Famicom units in Japan until September 25, 2003, and continued to

 discontinuation of support to insufficient supplies of parts.